gigawhitlocks/emacs-configs/README.md

 ```

+<a id="Figure%20out%20finally%20how%20to%20use%20marks%20and%20jumps%2C%20and%20map%20this%20stuff%20to%20Evil%20bindings"></a>

-### TODO Figure out finally how to use marks and jumps, and map this stuff to Evil bindings
+## TODO Figure out finally how to use marks and jumps, and map this stuff to Evil bindings

 <http://xahlee.info/emacs/emacs/emacs_jump_to_previous_position.html>